 The current CM of Maharashtra, Shri Devendra Fadnavis stays here at his official residence called ‘Varsha‘.

 The State Government Guest House ‘Sahyadri‘ is also located near this place on Walkeshwar Road, where the VVIPs of the country stays during their trip to Mumbai.
-The list of VVIP’s also include the Prime Minister of the Country.
+Most Notably, the list of VVIP’s also include the Prime Minister of the Country.

 Apart from the dignitaries mentioned above, there are many more VVIPs staying in the locality which also includes notable people from the business arena and the mumbai’s own bollywood.